Nephrotic syndrome secondary to lupus nephritis

 0 images remaining

-Initial blood tests showed hypoalbuminemia (6 g/L) and anaemia (Hb 92 g/L).
+Initial blood tests showed hypoalbuminemia (6 g/L) and anemia (Hb 92 g/L).
 Urinalysis performed after the CT showed a protein concentration of 4.92 g/L (protein/creatinine ratio 593).
 Together with the severe fluid overload seen on CT, these findings are diagnostic of nephrotic syndrome.
 Nephrotic syndrome is known to cause a hypercoagulable state, and it is a common cause of renal vein thrombosis.
 The patient was subsequently diagnosed with SLE and lupus nephritis (positive ANA and anti-dsDNA, weak positive ENA and Anti-Sm).